 Landfill - Add one (1) Position: The tonnage of materials being landfilled has increased in the last couple years, due in part to contract waste from GreenWaste Recovery's San Jose operation, and we have managed the increase in workload with temporary out-of-class assignments.
 In the last year, there has been an average of 140 hours of out-of-class work being performed by the Site Crew to support Landfill operations.
 During this period, Landfill operations personnel have also logged significant overtime hours.
-These metrics demonstrate a need for an additional Heavy Equipment Operator (HEO).
+Both of these metrics demonstrate a need for an additional Heavy Equipment Operator (HEO).
 Additionally, several of the HEOs are among the most senior District employees and have reached the highest accrual rate for vacation, with an average of four weeks off per year/per person.
 The addition of one HEO, will ensure continuity in operations, provide back-up for vacations and lower department overtime costs.

-Human Resources - Convert one (1) PT Position to FT and Change one (1) Title: The Human Resources department currently includes two full-time employees (HR Manager and HR Coordinator) and one part-time employee (HR Assistant - 0.7 FTE) who share responsibility for Recruitment and Workforce Planning, Employee Relations, Benefits Administration, Leaves Management, and Performance Management, among other daily HR functions.
+Human Resources - Convert one (1) Position and Change one (1) Title: The Human Resources department currently includes two full-time employees (HR Manager and HR Coordinator) and one part-time employee (HR Assistant - 0.7 FTE) who share responsibility for Recruitment and Workforce Planning, Employee Relations, Benefits Administration, Leaves Management, and Performance Management, among other daily HR functions.
 The HR Manager serves as a member of the Sr. Leadership Team and is the lead point person for all Labor Relations matters.
-The part-time Human Resources Assistant was added to the organization structure in September 2015 to provide clerical support and back-up support for the HR Coordinator.
+The part-time Human Resources Assistant was added to the organization structure in September 2015 to provide clerical support primarily for the Safety function (after the retirement of the long-time Safety Manager) and secondarily to provide back-up support for the HR Coordinator.
 In the last two years, employee headcount increased from 108 to 146.
-To effectively support the District's human resources needs and to ensure continuity of day-to-day HR services, the part-time position will become full-time.

-Additionally, the recent Compensation Study, highlighted the need for a title change of the HR Coordinator to HR Technician to more accurately align with the market comparisons for this position.
+To effectively support the District's human resources needs and to ensure continuity of day-to-day HR services, we intend to convert the Human Resources Assistant to full-time.
+Furthermore, the HR Coordinator's title will be changed to HR Technician to more accurately align with the market comparisons for this position as highlighted by the Total Compensation Study.